Scam versus scam politics stalls India's reform agenda

 Both the Congress leaders have denied the charges.

-Congress is also gunning for Shivraj Singh Chouhan, the chief minister of Madhya Pradesh, governed by Modi's party, over the deaths of witnesses involved in a massive fraud in entrance exams for college and government jobs.
+Congress is also gunning for the chief minister of Madhya Pradesh, governed by Modi's party, over the deaths of witnesses involved in a massive fraud in entrance exams for college and government jobs.

 Congress vice president Rahul Gandhi said the party would not relent without their removal.
 "No discussion without resignation," he insisted on Thursday.